RogerLevy/lantern/README.md

 Lantern is powered by the Allegro 5 library, leveraging hardware graphics acceleration, allowing you to animate thousands of sprites.

+## Demos

+There is a YouTube channel where I've posted videos of examples of the engine in action, [here](https://www.youtube.com/channel/UCggbaEbb_qEGCvVnAHA_j6A).

 ## Features

 - Currently runs on SwiftForth / Windows 7 and up